juergenH87/python-can-j1939/README.rst

    :alt: Documentation build Status

 An implementation of the CAN SAE J1939 standard for Python.
-This implementation was taken from https://github.com/benkfra/j1939, as no further development took place.
+This is the first J1939-22 (J1939-FD) implementation!

 If you experience a problem or think the stack would not behave properly, do not hesitate to open a ticket or write an email.
 Pullrequests are of course even more welcome!

 The project uses the python-can_ package to support multiple hardware drivers.
 At the time of writing the supported interfaces are

 * CAN over Serial
 * CAN over Serial / SLCAN
 * CANalyst-II
 * IXXAT Virtual CAN Interface
-* Kvaser’s CANLIB
+* Kvasers CANLIB
 * NEOVI Interface
 * NI-CAN
 * PCAN Basic API